PUBLIC HEALTH IN IOWA

 Governmental Public Health

 In Iowa, local boards of health contract with agencies to provide local public health services.
 This contract is often offered to a standalone local public health department, however, sometimes hospitals or other agencies operate the local public health contract.
 Local public health departments offer varying levels of programming/public health services.
-They are funded via the Local Public Health Services grant in the State of Iowa general fund, but many also receive additional grants and service agreements through specific IDPH programs or other grant mechanisms.
+They are funded via the Local Public Health Services grant in the State of Iowa general fund, but many also receive additional grants and service agreements through specific programs or other grant mechanisms.
 Iowa’s local public health departments are a mix of community-based and hospital-based agencies.

 Iowa’s three state universities are also technically state agencies and thus are part of the governmental public health system.
 Each institution has individual assets that contribute to the overall strength of Iowa’s public health system.
 The State Hygienic Laboratory serves as Iowa’s public health laboratory.